-Access to consumer health information from Texas Medical Center institutions, the Houston area, and around the world.
+Health Sciences Resource Center provides access to consumer health information from Texas Medical Center institutions, the Houston area, and around the world.

 Texas Adult Congenital Heart (TACH) Center

-Provides adult congenital heart disease patients a transition of health care from pediatrics to a medical team for their adult health care needs and lifestyles.
+Baylor College of Medicine center provides adult congenital heart disease patients a transition of health care from pediatrics to a medical team for their adult health care needs and lifestyles.